SumeetSinghBhati/Skin-Disease-Classification-SpectraDerm/README.md

 High Accuracy: The model achieves near-perfect accuracy on the training set and high accuracy on the validation set, demonstrating strong performance.
 Confusion Matrix: The confusion matrix highlights the model's ability to correctly predict most classes, though some misclassifications are present.
 Deployment: The model is deployed and accessible online, allowing users to test the model's performance interactively.
-For any questions or feedback, feel free to reach out or contribute to the project.